texfaq/texfaq.github.io/FAQ-edef.md

 ---
-title: "\edef does not work with \protect"
+title: \edef does not work with \protect
 category: programming
 tags:
   - latex